FranPlazaCodes/FranPlazaCodes/README.md

-- 👋 Hi, I’m Fran Plaza!
+👋 Hi, I’m Fran Plaza!

+I am a proactive self-learner and I love teaching stuff.

-- If you came here is because you are probably following my Youtube channel 😸
+If you came here is because you are probably following my Youtube channel 😸

-- I hope you enjoy the content and write to me if you like coding too.
+I hope you enjoy the content and write to me if you like coding too.

-- Let's go to the Moon! 🚀🚀🚀
+Let's go! 🚀🚀